quadram-institute-bioscience/tatajuba/docs/README.md

 The _feature matrix_ files (`per_sample_`) have all the same structure: the first row is the header with the column names, followed by the list of variable tracts, one per row, with values per sample (each column is a sample).
 The values try to represent the variability within each tract per sample, keeping in mind that for each HT and sample we store a histogram of lengths.
+These files only contain information about **variable** tracts, that is, those that differ across samples.
+If you are interested in **all** tracts including those which do not change across samples, please look at the `tract_list.csv` file.

 The "average HT length" is the mean tract length over all valid HTs, to account for intrapopulation variability.
 It is typically close to the consensus length, as estimated by alignment/assembly software.